BMW N63 Engine Variants

 N63 Problem #6: Fuel Injectors

 Rough running and misfires can be caused by faulty fuel injector(s).
-The N63 uses the super high pressure Piezo fuel injection system that delivers fuel pressure as high as psi.
+The N63 uses the super high pressure Piezo fuel injection system that delivers fuel pressure at 200 bar (2,940 psi)!
 These injectors also have issues on the N54 inline-6 cylinder engines.
 BMW can use their diagnostic equipment to test each injector and make a recommendation for replacement of 1 or all 8 injectors.
 If the batch (index) number on the injector is 11 or below they will most likely be replaced.

 N63 Problem #7: Fuel Pressure